Flaconi/terraform-random-password/README.md

 Using Terragrunt Dependencies, this module is simple to use as input for the password of an RDS Database

-This Terraform module creates random_passwords with predifined minimal strength of"
+This Terraform module creates random_passwords with predefined minimal strength of:
  * 16 chars length
  * Minimum 2 upper
  * Minimum 2 lower